GISS Surface Temperature Analysis

 + View MP4 video (1.6 MB).

-Since 2007, NASA/GSFC's Scientific Visualization Studio has created animations based on the GISTEMP dataset following the end of each calendar year.
-The most recent animation of the five-year average temperature anomaly available was released in January 2023 and shows the five-year mean anomaly of surface temperature for 1880 through 2022.
-The animation frames show show the rolling average, so that the animation begins with the 1880-1884 global surface temperature anomaly, advances in one year increments so that the second image shows the 1881-1885 anmaly, and progresses on to end with the 2018-2022 anomaly.
+Since 2007, Scientific Visualization Studio (SVS) at NASA's Goddard Space Flight Center has created animations based on the GISTEMP dataset following the end of each calendar year.
+Their most recent animation of the temperature anomaly available was released in January 2025 and shows the rolling 24-month mean anomaly of surface temperature for 1880 through 2024.
+The animation frames show show the rolling average, so that the animation begins with the 1880-1881 global surface temperature anomaly, advances in one month increments, and ends with the 2022-2023 anomaly.
 This animation was based on version 4 of the GISTEMP analysis, which in turn is based on the GHCN v4 and ERSST v5 datasets.

 Animations created prior to the 2019 posting were based on either version 2 or 3 of the GISTEMP analysis, which used earlier versions of the GHCN and ERSST input datasets and also included SCAR data (see the GISTEMP history webpage).